nunobrum/WoxPythonCalculator/README.md

 - Supports operations with complex numbers
 - support of the context menu in WOX, allowing it to show integer values in HEX, BINARY, floating points with engineering notation and complex numbers with magnitude and angle of the corresponding vector.
+- Storage of variables on a temporary file.

 ***Protip***: use ```=``` sign to filter any unneccesary results: